Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 \subsubsection{Distance fuzzyness for atom interferometers}

-Since the phenomenology of the implications of spacetime foam for interferometry is at such an early stage of development, at the present time it may be premature to enter into detailed discussions of what type of interferometry might be best suited to uncover Planck-scale effects.
-Accordingly the analysis I articulated in this Subsection IV.A focused by default on the simplest case of interferometric studies, the one using a laser-light beam.
+Since the phenomenology of the implications of spacetime foam for interferometry is at an early stage of development, at the present time it may be premature to enter into detailed discussions of what type of interferometry might be best suited for uncovering quantum-spacetime/Planck-scale effects.
+Accordingly, in this Section~\ref{foam-fuzziness-noise} I focused by default on the simplest case of interferometric studies, the one using a laser-light beam.
 However, in recent times atom interferometry has reached equally astonishing levels of sensitivity and for several interferometric measurements it is presently the best choice.
-Laser-light interferometry is still preferred for certain well-established techniques of interferometric studies of spacetime observables, as in the case of searches of gravity waves, and the observations I reported above for the phenomenology of strain noise induced by Planck-scale effects appear to be closely linked to the issues encountered in the search of gravity waves.
-It seems plausible that soon there will be some atom-interferometry setups that are competitive for gravity-wave searches, and these should then also be valuable for what concerns searches of quantum-gravity-induced strain noise atom interferometry might represent a viable alternative to laser-light interferometry.
+Laser-light interferometry is still preferred for certain well-established techniques of interferometric studies of spacetime observables, as in the case of searches of gravity waves, and the observations I reported above for the phenomenology of strain noise induced by quantum-spacetime effects appear to be closely linked to the issues encountered in the search of gravity waves.
+However, it seems plausible that soon there will be some atom-interferometry setups that are competitive for gravity-wave searches (see, e.g., Refs.~\cite{tinovetrano, dimopGWI}).
+This in turn might imply that searches of quantum-spacetime-induced strain noise could rely on atom interferometry.